From Ergodicity to Many-Body Localization in a One-Dimensional Interacting Non-Hermitian Stark System: Conclusions

-Note added: on submission of this manuscript, we notice a very recent preprint arXiv:2305.09387 entitled \enquote{Non-Hermitian Stark Many-Body Localization} \cite{H.-Z.2023}.
-The authors studied a similar problem, and the main results of the emergence of the non-Hermitian Stark MBL were obtained.
-This paper emphasizes that the real-complex transition, the topological transition point, and the MBL transition are not identical in the interacting non-Hermitian Stark system under PBCs.
+\emph{Note added.} Recently, we came across a paper \cite{H.-Z.2023} in which the authors studied a similar problem and the main results of the emergence of the non-Hermitian Stark MBL were obtained.
+That paper emphasizes that the real-complex transition, the topological transition point, and the MBL transition are not identical in the interacting non-Hermitian Stark system under PBCs.
 However, we show the occurrence of the non-Hermitian Stark MBL without a real-complex transition in the energy spectrum under OBCs.